HUCKINS BEACH AND TRAIL

 Shorefront Access: 4120 ft of Shorefront, 1800 ft of Gravel Beach – Hand Boat Launch

 Camping: Five walk-in tent sites, located in the Huckins Meadow.
-During summer and fall, 2020 tent sites are available on a first-come basis.
+During summer and fall, 2021 tent sites are available on a first-come, first serve basis.
+No reservations.

 Hiking Trails: The Young’s Point Trail (0.4 miles – each way) leaves from the parking area and follows the shoreline to Young’s Point Beach at the north of the parkland.
 The trail provides access to the Young Point Picnic Pavilion 1000 ft from the trailhead.